-UPDATES: This post was first written in 2016 and has been updated in June 2020 to include tips for new events and exhibits at the zoo (the second phase of Asian Highlands and Glacier Bay Landing), as well as COVID-19 measures.
+UPDATES: This post was first written in 2016 and has been updated in May 2021 to include tips for new events and exhibits at the zoo, as well as COVID-19 measures.

 Disclosure: This post contains affiliate links.
 At no additional cost to you, if you make a purchase after clicking an affiliate link, bloggers like me receive a small payment.

 My tip: For more than a year now, the zoo has been managing as best it can with staff reductions and local, state and federal guidelines due to the pandemic.
 Before each visit, check the zoo’s website for current Coronavirus changes, as well as any areas of the zoo that may be closed either due to construction or limited staffing.